tonytvo/blog-generator/content/blog/financial-statement-analysis/index.md

   - a summation of all the secondary expenses gives the investor an overview of how efficiently the company has allocated overhead costs.

 - **income from operations**
+  - aka earnings before interest and taxes (EBIT).
+  - compare this (income from operations) to the net interest income/expenses to gain an understanding of interest obligations (or debt payments).
+  - the basis of the organization is to produce goods and services in order to maximize profitability.
+Profitability will only be maximized when the business is able to control its operating expenses while maximizing its revenue.
+The operating income is in fact an indicator of efficiency, and the operating margin indicates the business's ability to generate a profit from a given level of sales.

+- **net interest income/expenses**

 # Cashflow statement analysis
 - https://www.oldschoolvalue.com/stock-valuation/analysing-financial-statements-and-aerogrow/